JemielynM/TriviaGame_App/README.md

 ## Installation Instructions

-1. Download the repo clone the repo:
+1. Download the repo or clone the repo: